PhoenixTales/wiki.gothicarchive.org/locations.md

 - German: `Altes Kastell` or `Verlassenes Kastell` (`VK`)
 - originally, the _New Camp_ was more in the south and the _Old Citadel_ was on a mountain just west from it, with all the fields in front of it and the river from the _New Camp_ running through the fields
 - in the final game moved to the _orc territorry_
-- in the early designs, farmers lived around it
+- in the early designs, farmers lived just North of it
+  - `Just to the south of our fields lies the ruins of a former fort`
+- `The only place where things are still fair is the abandoned castle`

 ## Polar north
 - home of _Cresh a Suul_ and _Shirtakkihn_ tribe, as well as of _Polar Bears_, _Polar Badgers_ and _Polar Sharks_